 Brad Goldsberry, with The Nate Bingel Agency in Northglenn, CO, suggests answering these questions about your property when considering flood insurance:

 - Are you located in a 100-year flood plain?

 - What's your risk tolerance?

 - Can you afford to not have it?

-While flood insurance can be sort of pricey, especially if your home is waterfront, it can be a financial lifesaver if your home is severely damaged or destroyed by flooding.
+While flood insurance can be sort of pricey, especially if your home is on a waterfront, it can be a financial lifesaver if your home is severely damaged or destroyed by flooding.

 Where do I buy flood insurance?

 When it comes to flood insurance, there are only two choices and one comes with pretty significant limitations.

 NFIP is the main player in flood insurance.
 "Flood insurance is backed by the federal government through the Federal Emergency Management Agency (FEMA).
 FEMA does not write flood insurance directly, policies must be written through a licensed insurance agent.
 These policies are guaranteed by the government as they pay for the losses if something were to happen," advises Goldsberry.